wootfish/eli.sohl.com/drafts/obsidian.md

 ## Styling and Animation

-Currently, complex style information (e.g. gradients) has to be expressed through svgDraw's APIs.
-Ditto for animations: Obsidian can render individual frames, but collecting them into (say) a GIF requires importing from svgDraw.
+Currently, complex style information (e.g. gradients) has to be expressed through drawSvg's APIs.
+Ditto for animations: Obsidian can render individual frames, but collecting them into (say) a GIF requires importing from drawSvg.
 I haven't seen any benefit to wrapping this functionality, but something about exposing our dependencies to end user code seems strange, so I thought I'd call it out here.